QbsuranAlang/iOSGetMACAddress/README.md

 ## Steps
 1. Connect to any Wi-Fi.
 2. Get current IP address of Wi-Fi.

+## iOS version is less than or equal to 10.1
-3. Send ICMP echo request(ping) to the IP address.(not the IP address, 127.0.0.1)
+1. Send ICMP echo request(ping) to the IP address.(not the IP address, 127.0.0.1)
-4. Walk ARP table to search the MAC address of current IP address of Wi-Fi.
+2. Walk ARP table to search the MAC address of current IP address of Wi-Fi.
+3. Get your MAC address.

+## iOS version is greater than 10.1
+1. Send MDNS query that question "\_apple-mobdev2.\_tcp.local" with PTR record.
+2. Response data will content MAC address.
-5. Get your MAC address.
+3. Get your MAC address.

 ## Result
 <img src="example.PNG">